Winter Term Internships

 If you are waiting for approval on a proposed internship, register for a Winter Term course in case the proposal is denied.
 If your internship is approved after the BannerWeb registration period has ended, you will then need to submit an add card to the Registrar's Office for the independent project or internship section that is assigned to your adviser.
 If your internship is approved, CCI will sign your add card which you will then submit to the Registrar's Office.
 The Registrar's Office will drop you from the course you initially registered, creating a space for another interested student.

 Opting Out of Winter Term

 Remember, credit is not required for many internships.
-The value of the experience is in the opportunity and education that you receive - not in the credit.
-If you do not need the credit and do not need to stay on campus in January you may Opt Out and not complete the internship credit process.
+The value of the experience is also in the opportunity and education that you receive -- not just in the credit.
+If you do not need the credit and do not need to stay on campus in January, you may Opt Out and not complete the internship credit process.